 Visual & Identity StandardsThe Three Rivers College Visual & Identity Standards strives to create a unified look and voice for communication materials to strengthen our College brand.
 The success of each part of Three Rivers contributes to the reputation of the whole institution, and the reputation of the institution affects the success and reputation of each unit.
 Therefore, it is in everyone's interest that marketing/promotional efforts present a consistent, high-quality image.

-These standards serve as a reference on such topics as the proper use of the college name and logo, the college's online and social networking presence, and the college's communication efforts.
+These standards serve as a reference on such topics as the proper use of the College name and logo, the College's online and social media presence, and the College's communication efforts.
 These standards have been set to create a strong common identity for our diverse programs.

 If you encounter a usage issue not covered by the guide, please contact the Communications Department.
 Together, we are the shapers and guardians of Three Rivers' public image.

 - Three Rivers Visual & Identity Standards (PDF)